HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Adoption of the Server-Timing header varies across CDNs.
-Above you can see Pressable and Nexcess CDNs had 100% adoption across their requests due to default configurations.
+Adoption of the `Server-Timing` header varies across CDNs.
+We see Pressable and Nexcess CDNs had 100% adoption across their requests due to default configurations.
 CDNs like Akamai, Amazon CloudFront, and Fastly require non-default configuration likely leading to less adoption.
 However, enterprise concerns around security, privacy, and performance may drive this opt-in approach.

 ## CDN Security Headers